Elopement Photography Tips

 Basically what I am trying to say is, don’t let your dress ruin your enjoyment of your wedding day.
 I have worked with countless brides who have had the most beautiful dresses that were also practical (in a fancy frock sort of way).
 Some had short trains and some were simply short.
-Pockets are useful too, as is finding a dress that’s loose enough to fit a set of thermals underneath if you plan to be outside.
+Pockets are useful too (anyone have a tissue?), as is finding a dress that’s loose enough to fit a set of thermals underneath if you plan to be outside.
 Don’t laugh – I have had plenty of brides with amazing dresses who were wearing Smartwool leggings underneath.
 If a lovely long flowing gown is more your style then try to accept that it will get a little dirty around the edges and don’t let it put you off making the most of your epic location.
 Your wedding dress might just be the most expensive item of clothing you will ever wear – at least make sure that it fits into your vision for your wedding day.

 Tip 4 – Location

 If you’re coming to Scotland then you can get married pretty much anywhere you like.
 Many of my clients have visited before and had a favourite loch or glen that they fell in love with.
 There are countless castles and properties you can rent for any size of wedding so the world (well, Scotland) is your oyster as they say.
 One thing to think about when choosing a spot to say “I Do” is it’s popularity.
 Now I like the Quairaing on the Isle of Skye as much as the next person but it did always strike me as slightly odd that you’d trek all the way to the tip of a Scottish island only to be married at the exact same spot as everyone else.
 The Quairaing, along with so many other places, can be really busy with tourists all year round and you might find that you are not the only couple getting married there either.